 Redesigning also means that the system must focus on engaging the patient.
 We have all experienced, and too often suffered from, poor communications among health care professionals, hospital staff and patients and families.
 The doctor spoke in medical terms that were hard to understand; the patient didn’t feel comfortable asking a question.
 Communication begins with wishing to be understood—which means doctors and others in health care support patients and their families to be informed, make important decisions, and participate in their own care.
 In fact, research shows that when patients understand more, they make better decisions that improve their health, boost satisfaction and lower cost.

 We are taking these issues head on, beginning first in the ICU—where patients are most at risk to suffer from preventable harms, health care costs are among the highest and families, an invaluable yet untapped source of knowledge, often remain isolated.
 Eliminating preventable harms is not easy, but we believe that leaders who are the best at what they do can work together to produce the greatest solutions for our health care system.
-In partnership with Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, Johns Hopkins Medicine and its Applied Physics Laboratory partner, and the University of California at San Francisco, we are redesigning ICU care.
-This consortium, known as Libretto, will work together to integrate technologies and create tools and models that eliminate preventable harms and enable meaningful engagement of patients and families—making care better, more compassionate and affordable.
+In partnership with Beth Israel Deaconess Medical Center and Massachusetts Institute of Technology, Brigham and Women’s Hospital, Johns Hopkins Medicine and Applied Physics Laboratory, and the University of California at San Francisco, we are redesigning how care is delivered in the ICU.
+These four academic medical centers and their partners are developing smarter tools and protocols to help ensure that patients and their families are engaged in their care, to promote communications and collaboration across the entire care team, and to identify potential harms with clear actions to prevent them—ultimately making care safer and more compassionate and helping reduce health care costs.

 In our commitment to build nursing leaders for the future, we launched the Betty Irene Moore School of Nursing at the University of California at Davis with $100 million dedicated to educate, train and prepare nurse leaders in new care models that will enhance and advance overall health care for generations to come.